 The governor's most recent proposal, which he unveiled earlier this month, calls for state officials to be able to borrow money against anticipated state lottery proceeds as a way to offset the shortfall.

-But Schwarzenegger also has backed away from his initial idea of suspending Proposition 98, the state's guarantee
+But Schwarzenegger also has backed away from his initial idea of suspending Proposition 98, the state's guarantee for education funding, a move that state schools Superintendent Jack O'Connell has welcomed.

 The governor's initial proposal led Alameda trustees to cut money from sports, music and other programs, as well as to place a $120 parcel tax on the June ballot to generate cash.